engmaths/emat30008/assessment.md

 t, u = ode.solve(logistic, ic = [0.1], t_range = [0, 10], method = "Euler")

 ```
+Here, `ode_solvers` is a module that has been created with all of the Python
+code for solving ODEs, and `solve` is a high-level function
+to solve arbritrary ODEs with various numerical methods.

 ### Description of the key software design decisions

+Word limit: 2500 words

+The key design decisions should be described and justified.
+For example, you could
-The key design decisions should be described; explain your thinking behind the overall structure and interfaces of your code.
-If your code structure is intricate, a block diagram might be appropriate.
-Why were the solvers implemented as they are?
-What alternative designs might have been appropriate and why were they not pursued?
+explain your thinking behind the overall structure and interfaces of your code,
+the data structures and variable types you used, your use of functional
+or object-oriented programming, your choice of
+solvers (e.g. SciPy vs NumPy), any code optimisations you made.

+This part of the report should only involve text (no code, no figures, etc).
+It should be contained in a *single* markdown cell.
+A word count must be
+provided.

 ### Reflective learning log

+Word limit: 1000 words

 The reflective learning log is a key part of the report.
 The course is focusing
 on the development of software engineering skills rather than knowledge.